SpectralOne/aoc-2022/README.md

 Add your cookie session to `.env` file or export `SESSION` first.

-Then you can create a folder with template and input with
+Then you can create a folder with template and untouched input with

 ```bash
 ./create_day.sh DAY YEAR